flare-foundation/attestation-client/deployment/README.md

 Then exit Docker bash with `exit` command.

-Get this container ID with the command `docker ps` and save the image with GCSM initialized with the command:
+Get this container's ID with the command `docker ps` and save the image with GCSM initialized with the command:

 ```bash
 Docker commit <container-id> attestation-suite